stresearch/otw/README.md

 ```
 pip3 install imageio imageio-ffmpeg
-python3 extract_frames.py homes
+python3 extract_frames.py homes 10 5
 python3 extract_frames.py lots
 ```

-This export will take a while, and will extract frames to ./homes/frames/*
+This export will take a while, and will extract frames to ./homes/frames.
+This will parallelize the extraction over 10 workers (optionally can be increased or decreased) with the PNG compression level of 5 (1=worst, 9=best).

-The OTW-Lots dataset frame extraction requites 2.8TB.
-Allocate drive space accordingly.

 ## Errata